The Acreage, Florida: Economy

 Commercial businesses, shopping and schools are mostly located on the fringes of the area, notably Northlake Boulevard/Coconut Boulevard and Orange Boulevard/Seminole Pratt Whitney Road, while the center of area is mostly residential with a few garden nurseries on the major streets.

 A proposed post office is expected to open up in the 33412 area of the town along with a pharmacy, supermarket food chains, doctor's offices, and bank chains.

 In April 2012, The Acreage Branch Library opened to serve the local community.
 The Acreage Branch is a 30,000-square-foot facility on Orange Blvd. just east of Seminole Pratt Whitney Road.
 It is the first LEED-certified county building.
 The branch has a variety of materials including CDs, DVDs, new arrivals, books, newspapers and magazines.
 There are four private study rooms and a larger group study room.
 Express lending stations for fast, efficient service.
 There are two-themed areas designed especially for children and teens with ample room for materials and comfortable seating.
 Study carrels and lounge seating areas throughout the branch.
 Special features include a family restroom with child-sized facilities.

 The branch also features an Art in Public Places light sculpture, “Productive Light”, by Laura Haddad and Tom Drugan.
 The sculpture includes a suspended “orange tree” light sculpture, a photovoltaic system, an interactive “sun panel”.
 The branch has horse hitching post stations for those arriving on horseback.

 McDonald's also recently made its home at the intersection of Seminole Pratt and Orange, next to Walgreens.
-Four country clubs are now included in the 33412 area of The Acreage including the exclusive Ibis Country Club where house prices can exceed $3 million.
+Four country clubs are now included in the 33412 area of The Acreage including the Ibis Country Club where house prices can exceed $3 million.
 Land taxes and insurance prices are among the highest in Palm Beach County, far surpassing those of anywhere else in the western communities.